Last updated on August 13th, 2019 at 08:15 am

 Support: Most reputable web hosting services offer live-chat support through which you can contact their support staff and have an instant chat session with them whenever you need answers to any questions or help with any issues.
 Although, you also have the option to contact a web host’s support staff by email, you won’t get an instant reply.

 Hostgator is the web hosting service I’m using for this blog, and I’ve never had any issues with them since I started using them about five years ago.
 But their prices are somewhat on the high side, I must admit.
 (Hostgator charges me $11.95 — around N4,000 — per month!)

 However, there are much cheaper alternatives that also provide high quality services.
-I particularly recommend Host1Plus because I have thoroughly researched about their services, and I’ve found them both to be of good quality.
+I particularly recommend Host1Plus because I have thoroughly tested their services, and I’ve found them to be of good quality.
 In fact, one of my blogs (Smyon.com) is hosted with them.

 Even most Nigerian web hosting services won’t come this cheap.
 So, I advise you to grab any of these offers while they last.